facebookresearch/habitat-sim/DATASETS.md

 sim = habitat_sim.Simulator(sim_cfg)
 ```

-To view the semantic annotations in the C++ viewer, install the latest `main` branch of habitat-sim and run the following command:
+To view the semantic annotations in the C++ viewer, install the latest `main` branch of Habitat-Sim and run the following command:
 ```
 # ./build/viewer if compiled locally
 habitat-viewer --dataset '<PATH TO HM3D>/hm3d_annotated_basis.scene_dataset_config.json' TEEsavR23oF